Miracle in Soho: The Rank Organisation

-Aymes had been working mostly in TV but moved to features to make Hill in Korea and Miracle in Soho.
+Aymes had been working mostly in TV but moved to features to make A Hill in Korea and Miracle in Soho.
 According to Aymes' obituary, "This was not a particularly happy time for Julian Amyes.
 He felt that the film business did not really suit him and he seemed to have to spend far too much of his time reading and rejecting bad scripts.
 For him the atmosphere of television was an altogether happier one where he felt he had much greater creative freedom."

+Filmink argued "It’s odd that Rank greenlit this, notwithstanding the success of Pressburger’s two war movies, which had been, after all, war movies; maybe the executives were hoping for another A Kid for Two Farthings, another Soho story which had been a hit in 1955.
+Also, we can’t help shake the feeling that John Davis had a soft spot for movies that could have starred his wife Dinah Sheridan, even though he wouldn’t let her act anymore."

 Pressburger decided to make the movie entirely in the studio.
-He hired Carmen Dillon to do the art direction; Dillon had worked on Laurence Olivier's films of Henry V and Richard III and the producer wanted some of her theatricality.
+He hired Carmen Dillon to do the art direction; Dillon had worked on Laurence Olivier's films of Henry V and Richard III, and Pressburger wanted some of her theatricality.

 Shooting

 Filming started January 1957.
 The shoot took eight weeks and was finished by 15 March.
 John Davis saw a cut on 26 July.

 Reception

 Box Office

 According to a biography of David Lean the film was "a big flop" for which Sir John Davis blamed Emeric Pressberger and "made it plain that he had no future with Rank."

 Pressburger's biographer said "the public stayed as far away as possible.
 If Emeric harboured delusions of a career as a solo producer, Miracle knocked them out of him.He was no longer a bankable propsect for the Rank Organisation."